thomasekdahlN/jeti/README.md

 For the people who love to tinker it is infinitely extensive and changeable in a easy manner in the configuration file pr ecu.
 But the distributed configuration file should be best practise for all others.

 #Installation
-- copy ecu.lua and ecu folder into the Apps folder on your Jeti transmitter
+- copy ecu.lua, ecu folder and library folder, into the Apps folder on your Jeti transmitter
 - add ecu.lua to applications
-- choose ecu type
+- choose ecu converter type
+- choose turbine manufacturer type
+- choose turbine type
+- choose battery pack type
+- choose kill switch

-Then you are up and running
+Then you are up and running with the most advanced ecu monitoring available today

 If you have any more ideas about needs for turbine alarms, please let me know.